Dental appointments during the COVID-19 pandemic

 All AGP appointments will require an inspection/consultation appointment with the dentist before the appointment is booked and we may also ring you for a telephone consultation.

 The result of these significantly increased surgery times needed does mean that we are very limited to how many patients we can see in a day.
+Plus regrettably conversation will be restricted during the appointment due to limiting the amount of time you will spend in the clinic and also the PPE staff will be wearing.
+However should you have any questions regarding your treatment a telephone or video consultation can be arranged.

 When booking appointments you may also find that we are regrettably unable to be as flexible as previously in offering a suitable day or time but we will do our best.